elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.i2} Nothing remains but a lost man,
 - {:.pr} tragic like a palm stump in the stale uprising and the fields of gunpowder.
-His dusty eyes dart into a steppe without shade and water---and he chews shade and water---a prayer he won't sell.
+His dusty eyes dart over a steppe with no shade or water---and he chews shade and water---a prayer he won't sell.

 - {:.sp} Toussaint.